 I built the KH1 Micro Travel Kit to encourage me to engage in human-powered-transport field operations.
 This station is, by far, the smallest and lightest HF station I've yet built, and is well suited to operations while bicycle- or pedestrian-portable, and it's the only station I have that's suited for pedestrian-mobile CW operation, i.e., CW operation while actually walking or hiking.

 BikingThe KH1 Micro Travel Kit is so small that it fits in my bicycle's rear trunk box along with my wallet, tools, spare inner tube, and a snack.
-If I were to feel the need to carry it, the aforementioned Goture Red Fox Super Hard 720 carbon-fiber mast would be bungied to my bicycle's top tube for transport and, once at the operating site, the pole could be bungied vertically to the bicycle, allowing the kickstand-equipped bicycle to serve as a stable tripod for the mast as it supports the ad hoc EFRW antenna.
+If I were to feel the need to carry it, the aforementioned Goture Red Fox Super Hard 720 carbon-fiber mast would be bungied to my bicycle's top tube for transport and, once at the operating site, the mast could be bungied vertically to the bicycle, allowing the kickstand-equipped bicycle to serve as a stable tripod for the mast as it supports the ad hoc EFRW antenna.

 Bicycle-portable operations I've performed using the KH1 Micro Travel Kit include...